Looking to LearnVisual Learning for 4th through 12th Graders

 During this interactive guided visit to the MassArt Bakalar & Paine Galleries, students explore ideas specific to the current exhibition.
 Subsidized transportation is available for eligible groups*.

-*We encourage participating schools to apply for Big Yellow School Bus grants from the Massachusetts Cultural Council to offset the cost of transportation to and from MassArt.
-If your school has already received a Big Yellow School Bus grant for the current academic year, please contact firstname.lastname@example.org.
+*We encourage participating schools to apply for Big Yellow School Bus grants from the Massachusetts Cultural Council, and/or Target Field Trip grants to offset the cost of transportation to and from MassArt.
+If your school is ineligible for these grants, please contact email@example.com.